Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 The Hopewell trivet was initially cast by the Unicast Company of Boyertown, PA from the mid-1980s to 1995.
 Since then casting has been performed by the Delvest Company of West Chester, PA.

-So, in conclusion: whether an original or a copy, the Hopewell design is a fairly recent casting and definitely not an antique!
+So, whether an original or a reproduction, the Hopewell design is a fairly recent casting.